KarunaDhankani/abn-qa-backend-assingment/README.md

 After the successful execution of all the feature files, the detailed HTML report `karate-summary.html` is generated under folder `/abn-qa-backend-assingment/target/karate-reports/`

-Below is the screenshot of how the report looks like:
+Below are the screenshots of how the report looks like:
 <details>
 <summary>Karate Test Report</summary>